vizzdoom/Postman-Scratch-Patcher/README.md

 - Postman installed and run at least once

 ## How-to
-1. Install the latest version of Postman (Windows 64-bit) from the official website.
-   - run Postman at least once before this script
+**Step 1.** Install the latest version of Postman (Windows 64-bit) from the official website (run Postman at least once before this script)

-2. `npm install -g asar`
+**Step 2.** Install dependencies: `npm install -g asar`

-3. `node postman-scratchpatcher.js`
+**Step 3.** Execute a script
+- `node postman-scratchpatcher.js -h` shows help
+- `node postman-scratchpatcher.js patch` patches a Postman to work in Scratch Pad offline mode
+- `node postman-scratchpatcher.js patch --remove-lightweight` patches a Postman and removes a "Lightweight HTTP mode". *THIS REMOVES YOUR SAVED COLLECTIONS AND ENVIRONMENTS"

-4. You can run Postman in the offline Scratch Pad mode.
+**_Now, you can run a Postman in the offline Scratch Pad mode._**

-5. Consider turning-off an auto-update feature (you have to use Postman-Scratch-Patcher after an update).
+You have to use Postman-Scratch-Patcher after an update.
+You can REALLY disable updates by removing a file `%localappdata%\Postman\Update.exe`

 ### After executing you *will see* the following:
 ![Postman Scratchpad Mode](docs/postman-scratchpad-mode.png)